 Doubling ocean protection

-Expanding planet-positive economies
+Expanding nature-positive economies

 Conservation International is spurring investments from companies and donors that build sustainable supply chains for global commodities, including coffee and palm oil, and reward local fishers, herders and small-scale farmers for producing their goods and services in a way that does not degrade forests and rangelands or pollute freshwater sources.
+With partners, we aim to transform 40 million hectares (99 million acres) of globally important lands and waters to a planet-positive model that produces lasting conservation results and improved livelihoods.

 Reimagining conservation

-To make conservation work for all, it must be more compassionate, conscious and inclusive.
+To make conservation work for all, it must be more conscious and inclusive.
 It must also continue to embrace and elevate the voices of Indigenous peoples and local communities, whose expertise and knowledge of the land and waters they steward is critical to addressing the twin crises of climate change and biodiversity loss.

 Dive deeper